farbod-norouzi/Faker/README.md

 # Faker
-Using this tool, you can use it for various uses, such as registering on sites; Create a fake identity for yourself
+Using this tool, you can use it for various uses, such as registering on sites; Create a fake identity for yourself!

 # Plugins required